NetsharpDEV/netsharpdev.github.io/about.md

 ### Who am I?

-My name is Paweł Pindel, I am Software Engineer from Poland, owner of NETSharp Development, currently working for [Talmundo](https://talmundo.com).
-As a developer I have over 4 years of professional experience.
+My name is Paweł Pindel, I am Software Engineer from Poland, owner of NETSharp Development, currently working for [Sii Poland](https://sii.pl/).
+As a developer I have 5 years of professional experience.
 I am Microsoft Technologies enthusiast but also open for other tech stacks.
 Trying to pick language adequate to the problem - not to solve all problems with one language or framework.

 My motto is:
 >Try to learn something about everything and everything about something. <cite>― Thomas Henry Huxley</cite>